 Bittersweet family (Celastraceae)

 Description: Winged Euonymus is a single or multistemmed shrub that becomes 6-12' tall at maturity.
 This shrub has a densely branched crown that is often as wide as it is tall.
 The bark of large old stems is gray or brownish gray and slightly furrowed.
 Smaller stems are green with 2-4 brown corky wings.
 The corky wings are occasionally interrupted by the development of new leaves or branches.
 Pairs of opposite leaves occur along young shoots.
 Individual leaves are 1-2½" long and ½-1¼" across; they are elliptic to broadly elliptic and finely serrated along their margins.
-The slender petioles are very short (about 1/8" in length).
+The slender petioles are very short (about 1/8" or 3 mm. in length).
 Upper leaf surfaces are medium to dark green, while their lower surfaces are a paler shade of green; both surfaces are hairless.

 Small cymes of 3 flowers (or less) develop from the axils of the leaves.
 The peduncle of the cyme is up to 1" long, while the slender pedicels of individual flowers are up to ½" long.
-Individual flowers are about 1/3" across, consisting of 4 yellowish green petals, 4 green sepals, 4 short stamens, and a central green disk, from which a multilobed stigma develops.
+Individual flowers are about 1/3" (8 mm.) across, consisting of 4 yellowish green petals, 4 green sepals, 4 short stamens, and a central green disk, from which a multilobed stigma develops.
 The petals are well-rounded and widely spreading when a flower is fully open.
 The blooming period occurs during early summer and lasts about 3 weeks.
 During the summer, fertile flowers develop into 4-lobed seed capsules with smooth sides.
 At maturity during the fall, the seed capsules are up to ½" long and their exteriors become dark red or purple.
 Each capsule splits open along the margins of its lobes to reveal 1-4 orange-red arils.
-The fleshy exterior of each aril contains a single ellipsoid seed up to 1/3" long.
+The fleshy exterior of each aril contains a single ellipsoid seed up to 1/3" (8 mm.) long.
 The deciduous leaves become bright red during the autumn before they fall to the ground.